jbhopkins/bioxtasraw/docs/source/saxs/saxs_mw.rst

 ^^^^^^^^^^^^^^^^^

 There are a number of ways to calculate molecular weight from SAXS data.
-RAW supports four of the most common methods:
+RAW supports four of the most common methods natively:

 #.
 Molecular weight from absolute scaled I(0) [1].
 #.
 Molecular weight by comparing to a reference standard [1].
 #.
 Molecular weight from the Porod volume [2].
 #.
 Molecular weight from the volume of correlation [3].

-There are two additional methods supported in the ATSAS software,
+There are two additional methods supported in the ATSAS software, which RAW will show if ATSAS is installed:

 #.
 Molecular weight estimation by comparison of scattering to known structures [4].
 #.
 Molecular weight calculation by Bayesian inference from the other molecular